 In order to absorb the best part of something, you need to be in the heart of it right?
 Be noted that hotels located in Mt.
-Huangshan exactly give their guests the privilege of enjoying fabulous closeness to the UNESCO World Heritage Site.
+Huangshan exactly give their guests the privilege of enjoying the fabulous closeness to the UNESCO World Heritage Site.
 In case you are not aware of what is the “best part” of Huangshan, I am attaching some pictures to assist my words:

-There is the silver lining.
+There is a silver lining.

 The properties located up the mountain are not entirely uninteresting.
 For those who want a comfortable stay, Beihai Hotel (4-star) and Xihai Hotel (5-star) are the best hotels in Mt.
 Huangshan, the only two that I would recommend for our guests for their overall hospitality performance.

 You don't even realize that you're staying on a high mountain for both hotels have a relaxing and safe embrace.

 That said, rooms are usually smaller than their counterparts on the flat ground but quite serviceable.
 Don’t forget how the building materials were hauled up.
 The two hotels both enjoy a great location, approximately an hour’s walking distance from different cable stations.
 Rooms are generally cozy, quiet, and clean.
 Book those with a breathtaking view to maximize your stay.
 Heater and fluffy beds are available to give guests a well-deserved rest after a long climb and before another climb the next morning.
 For recycling concerns, they offer shower gel and shampoo but no slippers and toothbrushes, so bring your own.

 Queen Room of Xihai Hotel